Martinez, Cardinals beat Peralta once again, top Brewers 2-1 (May 02, 2017) | FOX Sports

 Martinez, Cardinals beat Peralta once again, top Brewers 2-1 (May 02, 2017)

+”I’ve been working really hard and I’ve always had faith in myself and my team and I knew that it was going to come eventually,” Martinez said through a translator. ”But I really worked hard for this, so it feels great.”

 Martinez (1-3), making his sixth start of the season, retired the first 12 batters.
-He gave up an unearned run on four hits in 7 1/3 innings, striking out four and walking one.
+He gave up an unearned run and four hits in 7 1/3 innings, striking out four and walking one.

+”Carlos was as good as we’ve seen him,” manager Mike Matheny said. ”That was complete-game-shutout stuff and really got into a good rhythm.
+Their seventh, got a little excited, I think, once he got a couple of outs and changed that rhythm a little bit.
+But he did a great job of getting it back together.
+Just a big day.
+Their guy (Peralta) pitched well, too, and they just kind of matched up.
+Carlos was everything we needed.”

-Trevor Rosenthal pitched a perfect ninth for his third save in three chances.
+Trevor Rosenthal pitched a perfect ninth for his third save in as many chances.

 Peralta (4-2) fell to 0-9 in his last 11 starts against the Cardinals.
-He allowed two runs in 5 1/3 innings.
+He allowed two runs in 5 1/3 innings and tied his season high with seven strikeouts.

+”Both guys definitely had their A-stuff tonight for sure,” Brewers manager Craig Counsell said. ”I thought when Wily started the game, it was as good as we’ve seen from him.
+It was good velocity, his slider was good, he was pitching very, very well.
+And, obviously, Martinez it was a little different.
+It wasn’t a big strikeout night, but he had lots of groundballs for sure.”

-Matt Carpenter, Stephen Piscotty and Kolten Wong each had two hits, combining for all of the Cardinals’ six.
+Matt Carpenter, Stephen Piscotty and Wong each had two hits – accounting for all six of the Cardinals’ hits.

 It was scoreless when Carpenter led off the sixth with a single and Piscotty had a one-out double.
 Yadier Molina had a sacrifice fly off reliever Jacob Barnes and Wong singled with two outs for a 2-0 lead.

 Wong, who had a baserunning blunder and a fielding error in the Cardinals’ 7-5, 10-inning loss on Monday, extended his hitting streak to eight games.
-He’s batting .423 (11-for 26) during the string.
+He’s batting .423 (11 for 26) during the streak.

+”Obviously, there are going to be nights like I had last night which you want to forget and that’s what I did,” Wong said. ”I accepted the fact I had a bad night, forgot about it, came in today and did my job.”

-The Brewers scored in the seventh when Domingo Santana singled off Martinez’s glove, Nick Franklin, reached on an error by Carpenter at first base and Jett Bandy singled.
+The Brewers scored in the seventh when Domingo Santana single off Martinez’s glove, Nick Franklin reached on a fielding error by Carpenter at first base and Jett Bandy singled.

 TRAINER’S ROOM